silnrsi/font-andika/documentation/source/v7changes.md

 **Warning: Because of the addition of extensive kerning, line, paragraph, and page lengths may be different from v6.2.**

+### Diagonal 6 & 9 feature split into two

+The OpenType feature for alternate versions of 6 and 9 with diagonal stems has been split into two separate features.
+The previously existing feature (`cv06`) now only affects the numeral 6.
+A new feature (`cv09`) affects only the numeral 9.
+See the [Feature list](features.md).

 ### Additional character support including Unicode 16

 Support has been added for 29 additional characters, some of which were introduced in Unicode 16.
 For a full list see [Version history](history.md).